How to use the sport & PE premium in Stivichall, West Midlands

 - the raising of attainment in Stivichall swimming in primary schools to satisfy requirements and the aims of the UK national curriculum in advance of the end of key stage 2.
 Each and every West Midlands child should come to the end of primary school with the ability to swim

-West Midlands Profile of PE and sport is raised and enhanced across the Stivichall school as an improvement tool for the whole school, for instance in:
+West Midlands Profile of PE and sport is raised across the Stivichall school as an improvement tool for the whole school, for instance in:

 - pupils are actively encouraged to adopt leadership or volunteer roles that engender the provision of physical activity and sport at the Stivichall school (such as schemes of ‘sport leader’ or peer-mentoring)

-- embedding physical activity within the West Midlands school day with the encouragement of active travel to and from school, break times that are active and holding active teaching and lessons
+- embedding physical activity within the West Midlands school day with the encouragement of active travel to and from school, break times that are active and delivering active teaching and lessons

 West Midlands Increased knowledge, skills and confidence of all Stivichall staff in teaching PE and sport, for instance in: